2026 - Public Safety: Renewal Program

 In accordance with City policies and directives to increase renewable energy and reduce greenhouse gases, Hetchy Power is continuously developing and implementing new renewable generation resources.
 Projects focus on small to mid-sized municipal facilities including solar photovoltaic, energy storage, biogas fuel cells, EV charging, microgrid, and other renewable energy projects.
 The power generated from the Renewable/Generation Power projects will offset on-site power need at each project location.

-The cost of SFPUC Hetch Hetchy Power’s Renewable/Generation Power Program is approximately $10.0 million through FY2033.
+The cost of SFPUC Hetch Hetchy Power’s Renewable/Generation Power Program is approximately $10.0 million through FY2035.

 SFPUC Hetch Hetchy Alternative Transmission Project

-The costs of the SFPUCs Alternative Transmission Project is $42.6 million through FY2033.
+The cost of the SFPUCs Alternative Transmission Project is $57.6 million through FY2035.

 SFPUC – Treasure Island Wastewater Improvements